flengyel/Zettel/README.md

 - **1.4 Hashtags**: List of relevant keywords.

 ### 1.1 YAML Frontmatter
 The Zettel template includes YAML frontmatter for compatibility with Zettlr and Obsidian.
 If the Zettel body includes Pandoc-style references, the `reference-section-title:` YAML variable will cause a Reference section with citations to appear at the end of the document.
+The YAML frontmatter can be automated with a Zettlr snippet.
+See the [Zettel Wiki](https://github.com/flengyel/Zettel/wiki) for details.

 ```yaml
 ---